Table of Contents

 Rolling friction:

-Rolling friction is the force of friction between the rolling body and a surface over which it rolls.
+Rolling friction is the force of friction between the rolling body and the surface over which it rolls.
 Rolling friction is lesser than the sliding friction.

 Explanation: